Managing Variables and Environment Overrides

 Suggested Usage

-- Tests should be as self-contained as possible and should host as much information as possible — with the help of the Vault — to perform their operations.
+• Tests should be as self-contained as possible and should host as much information as possible — with the help of the Vault — to perform their operations.
 In other words, Vault + Globals / Input set should always generate a complete variable scope.
+In other words, the test should be able to run without further information.
 Therefore, running a test without any Environment selection should at least lead to no syntax or runtime errors.

-- Environments and overrides should be used to change some of the values or introduce contextual values to hit a staging server instead of the production server, or run the test against a special product ID.
+• Environments and overrides should be used to change some of the values of the variable scope generated by the vault+global/input sets.

-- Fill the Vault with data that is Project-specific, such as domains, protocols, and API keys.
+• Fill the Vault with data that is Project-specific, such as domains, protocols, and API keys.
 We do not recommend introducing test-specific variables because it would produce an overhead of information that would go unused most of the time.

-- Fill the Globals/input set with test-specific variables, such as paths, IDs, dates, and serial numbers.
+• Fill the Globals/input set with test-specific variables, such as paths, IDs, dates, and serial numbers.

-- Don’t overdo things.
+• Don’t overdo things.
 Parametrize stuff that can actually change, and leave everything else as static strings.
 Variables are… well, variable, so an excessive and unnecessary use of them can lead to uncertainty and hard-to-track behaviors.